ghost-pep/aes-burst/README.md

 to define the number of threads that will be used in the brute force.
 The threads each handle jobs from a queue, with each job being to handle a specific key.
-It saw a performance increase over the simple implementation in certain situations, but starting up 20 threads for 1000 keys and one sample has a massive performance decrease becasue of the overhead of creating the thread pool.
+It saw a performance increase over the simple implementation in certain situations, but because of the limitations of AES-NI, the ideal number of threads correlates with the AES hardware on your processor.

 ## OpenCL Implementation